usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 Properties the deployment and management of arbitrary controlled values, with and among control objects (controls and their formal enhancements), for any purpose useful to an application or implementation of those controls.
 Typically and routinely, properties will be used to sort, select, order and arrange controls or relate them to one another or to class hierarchies, taxonomies or external authorities.

+### &lt;param> Parameter

+A parameter setting, to be propagated to points of insertion

 ### &lt;part> Part

 A component or partition in a control, subcontrol or part